 ← Back to Blog

-SharePoint migrations fail the same way every year.
-Somebody moves the documents before the content types, everything lands in the wrong list schema, and the whole thing gets re-done over a weekend that nobody wanted to work.
-This post is the short version of what actually works, written in 2026 after a year of Graph-API-driven migrations became common practice and SPMT became the thing you reach for only when Graph genuinely cannot do the job.
+SharePoint migrations tend to fail the same way every year.
+Documents get moved before the content types are created, everything lands in the wrong list schema, and the whole project gets re-done over a weekend nobody wanted to work.
+This framework distills what works in practice, updated for 2026 now that Graph-API-driven migrations are standard and SPMT is reserved for the narrow cases where Graph genuinely cannot do the job.

-The audience is IT leads running tenant-to-tenant, divestiture, or acquisition migrations on SharePoint Online.
-If you are on SharePoint 2016 on-prem, some of the sequencing still applies, but the tooling story is different.
+The intended audience is IT leads running tenant-to-tenant, divestiture, or acquisition migrations on SharePoint Online.
+For SharePoint 2016 on-prem environments, the sequencing still applies, but the tooling story is different.

 Pre-migration audit

 Tools that enumerate this quickly: Microsoft 365 admin center reports for basic usage, MigrationFox’s free SharePoint & OneDrive oversharing assessment for permissions, and the Graph contentTypes endpoint for schema.
-Budget a day for the audit on a mid-size tenant.
-Budget a week if you have inherited the environment and have never looked at it.
+A day is a reasonable budget for the audit on a mid-size tenant.
+Budget a week for environments that have been inherited and never formally reviewed.

 Tenant-level prep

-Do these things on the destination tenant before the first site migration:
+Complete these steps on the destination tenant before the first site migration runs:

 Sequencing: content types first, always

-The single most common migration failure is “we moved the files and now all our columns are gone”.
+The single most common migration failure is “the files moved and now all the columns are gone”.
 The fix is sequencing.

 The order is: